-Stormwater plumes are typically studied using data collected from buoys and research vessels.
+Storm water plumes are typically studied using data collected from buoys and research vessels.
 However, such traditional oceanographic methods cannot resolve detailed spatio-temporal patterns of stormwater plume dynamics due to a characteristically limited number of stations (and/or samples) resulting from logistics, cost, weather, or other constraints.
-This problem can be partly solved by utilizing existing satellite observations of visible spectral radiance (~ocean color), regularly (nominally daily) collected by NASA imaging spectroradiometers in low Earth orbit (e.g., Esaias et al. 1998, McClain et al. 2004).
-Cloud cover leading to missing data is common, presenting a challenge when using ocean color imagery.
-However, this situation is somewhat mitigated in Southern California by the high pressure systems that often follow winter storms, which typically serve to clear the skies in this region, and the daily acquisition of ocean color data.
-Level 2 (1.1-km spatial resolution) data and associated imagery, collected since autumn 1997 from the SeaWiFS, provide an extensive data set for statistical analysis of plume dynamics and investigation of potential controlling factors in different sub-regions of the Southern California coastal zone.
+This problem can be partly solved by utilizing existing satellite observations of visible spectral radiance (~ocean color), regularly (nominally daily) collected by NASA imaging spectroradiometers in low Earth orbit (e.g., Esaias et al., 1998; McClain et al., 2004).
+Cloud cover leading to missing data is a common occurrence and challenge when using ocean color imagery, but it is somewhat mitigated in southern California by the high pressure systems that often follow winter storms and typically serve to clear the skies in this region, as well as by the daily acquisition of ocean color data.
+Level 2 (1.1-km spatial resolution) data and associated imagery from the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) collected since autumn 1997 provide an extensive data set for statistical analysis of plume dynamics, and investigation of potential controlling factors, in different sub-regions of the southern California coastal zone.